jonfroehlich/CMSC434Calculator/README.md

+This project is a simple, interactive Android calculator made in Android Studio.

-This is the demo code for the YouTube video [Rapidly Prototyping a Calculator App in Android](https://youtu.be/2-mmH_nOE9Q) This video provides an introduction to creating an interactive application in Android Studio for my Introduction to Human-Computer Interaction class at the University of Maryland.
-The introduction assumes very little previous knowledge of Android but experience with Java.
+The code was developed in a YouTube tutorial video called [Rapidly Prototyping a Calculator App in Android](https://youtu.be/2-mmH_nOE9Q)
+The tutorial assumes very little previous knowledge of Android but experience with Java.

 The video covers:
 1. How to use Android Studio's drag-and-drop WYSIWYG interface along with the declarative XML interface to build user interfaces